QualiSystems/devguide_source/_orchestration/8.1.0/the-oob-orchestration.md

 The OOB setup and teardown scripts can easily be customized or extended.
 Click [here](https://github.com/QualiSystems/cloudshell-orch-sandbox/blob/develop/Samples/Setup/ordered_configuration_example.py) for an example on how to customize the app configuration order in the setup stage, or see [other samples](https://github.com/QualiSystems/cloudshell-orch-sandbox/tree/develop/Samples) to learn how to extend the OOB orchestration scripts.

-### Extending the OOB Orchestration Scripts
+### Extending the OOB Setup Orchestration Scripts

 You can extend the OOB setup and teardown scripts by adding additional steps, or controlling the order of execution.
-For example, calling additional commands to validate Apps or resource states, launching additional orchestration, or controlling the order in which the sandbox is provisioned.
+In this section we will focus in the setup, for examples about how to extend the teardown, see "Extending the OOB Teardown Orchestration Scripts".
+An example of extending the out-of-the-box setup can be calling additional commands to validate Apps or resource states, launching additional orchestration, or controlling the order in which the sandbox is provisioned.

-1. Create a copy of the appropriate script, (see below for extension options), and upload the updated version separately into CloudShell Portal as a Setup or Teardown script.
+1. Create a copy of the appropriate script, (see below for extension options), and upload the updated version separately into CloudShell Portal as a Setup script.
 DO NOT remove any step in the setup workflow.
 However, you can add your own steps or change the order of execution.

 2. Make sure not to name your extended script ‘setup’ but give it a more specific name.
 The name ‘setup’ is a reserved name, which may cause unexpected behavior when used on a setup script.

-Extending the setup script can be done by implementing the required logic in one of the setup stages: provisioning, connectivity and configuration or as a post stage for validation.
-Make sure to add a requirments.txt file that will include the cloudshell-orch-core package.
+Extending the setup script can be done by implementing the required logic in one of the setup stages: preparation, provisioning, connectivity and configuration or as a post stage for validation.
+Make sure to add a requirements.txt file that will include the cloudshell-orch-core package.
 For example, adding some logic to the configuration stage can be made in the following way:

 {% highlight python %}
 from cloudshell.workflow.orchestration.sandbox import Sandbox